davibelo/FullStackWebDevDjangoHTMX/createDjangoNotes.md

-# Initializing a django project
+# Making a new django project

 ## About pyenv-win tool